Introduction to Penetration Testing and Ethical Hacking [2024]

 S.No.
 Factors Ethical Hacking Malicious Hacking

 1. Intent Ethical hackers are explicitly allowed to evaluate and test the network and computer security to find holes and assist corporations in tightening their security.
-Malicious hackers are those who operate with ulterior motives and seek to compromise systems and networks without consent, frequently for their own gain or harm.
+Malicious hackers are those who operate with ulterior motives and seek to compromise systems and networks without consent, frequently for their gain or harm.

 3. Goal By locating and repairing weaknesses, ethical hacking aims to improve security and eventually protect systems and data.
 Malicious hacking’s main objectives are to take advantage of weaknesses, steal confidential information, interfere with business, or hurt the target company.